-- 2. Atypical plasma cholinesterase " - Failure to hydrolyze Succinylcholine, a muscle relaxant used during surgery, → prolonged apnea that needs assisted ventilation until recovery. - It affects mivacurium also. - Inherited in an autosomal recessive fashion.
+- 2. Atypical plasma cholinesterase: - Failure to hydrolyze succinylcholine, a muscle relaxant used during surgery, → prolonged apnea that needs assisted ventilation until recovery. - It affects mivacurium also. - Inherited in an autosomal recessive fashion.

-- 3. Genetic deficiency in acetylation: (Common in our population) - Any given population can be divided into "slow" and "rapid" acetylators.
-Or "slow" diverse rans "intermediate" and "rapid" acetylators. - Slow acetylation is inherited in an autosomal recessive fashion. - It affects 60-70% of the population.
+- 3. Genetic deficiency in acetylation: - Any given population can be divided into "slow" and "rapid" acetylators.
+Or "slow" "intermediate" and "rapid" acetylators. - Slow acetylation is inherited in an autosomal recessive fashion. - It affects 60-70% of the population.